Opportunists cash in on delayed iPhone launch in China

 Such is the appeal of the iPhone in China that in Singapore, several people said they were getting paid to queue up to buy the devices with the intent of reselling them to dealers.

-At a shopping mall in the Marina Bay financial centre, Clarence Chen said he and 13 friends had been paid to camped out overnight in front of an Apple store to buy handsets.
+At a shopping mall in the Marina Bay financial center, Clarence Chen said he and 13 friends had been paid to camped out overnight in front of an Apple store to buy handsets.

 Chen declined to identify who had hired him and his friends but said the phones will probably be sold to a dealer.